neutron-org/mainnet-assets/upgrades/v2.0.1/README.md

 ```
 * Start neutrond process

-* Wait for the upgrade height, and proceed to Step 2.
+* Wait for the upgrade height and confirm that the node has halted

 ### Option 2: Restart the `neutrond` binary with command line flags